Mental Health

 What is Borderline Personality Disorder?

-What is Borderline Personality Disorder?
 Borderline Personality Disorder (BPD) is a complex mental health condition characterized by pervasive instability in moods, self-image, and behavior.
 This disorder often results in impulsive actions and problems in relationships with others.
-Research indicates that BPD is more commonly diagnosed in women than men, with approximately 75% of diagnosed cases
+Research indicates that BPD is more commonly diagnosed in women than men, with approximately 75% of diagnosed cases being female.
+Studies suggest this

 What is Borderline Personality Disorder?
 Read More »